akakileti/capstone/README.md

 full-stack scaffold for the detailed compound interest calculator.

 - `frontend/` – react + vite + typescript + tailwind + recharts ui that streams every plan change to the backend and renders the returned scenarios.
-- `backend/` – flask + pydantic v2 service that validates plans, runs the accumulation engine, and answers `/api/calc/accumulation`.
+- `backend/` – flask + pydantic v2 service that runs the savings projection engine behind `/api/projection`.

 ## backend quickstart